 - Students will be able to describe the relationship between air temperature and volume.

 - 2 clear plastic 1-liter bottles

 Download a pdf version of this lesson plan from the link below.

-1. File a clear plastic shoebox with 3”-5” of ice water for each group of two to four students (have hot water on standby to fill a shoebox container in the same way for each group).
+1. Fill a clear plastic shoebox with 3 to 5” of ice water for each group of two to four students.
+(Have hot water on standby to fill another shoebox for each group).

 2. Add approximately 1/4” of diluted dishwashing soap to a small container for each group.

-3. Demonstrate dipping the narrow open end of the bottle (mouth) into the soap container to form a film over it, then have students practice this.
-If the film pops, simply ask students to repeat the procedure.
+3. Demonstrate dipping the narrow, open end of the bottle (mouth) into the soap container to form a film over it.
+Then have students practice this.
+If the film pops, have students try again.

-4. Next place the bottom of the bottle into the cold water.
-Have students record what happens.
+4. Instruct students to place the bottom of the bottle into the cold water and observe what happens.

-6. Have students experiment and record what happens when the bottom of a bottle with soap film over its mouth is placed in the hot water.
+6. Have students place the bottom of a bottle with soap film over its mouth in the hot water and observe what happens.

 7. Encourage students to place their bottles in both the hot and cold water without breaking the bubble to see it rise and fall due to the temperature change.